Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 ## This Project can only be used for educational purposes and product test at this stage.

-### NB: You can use this eeCommerce platform as long as you dont remove the footer copyrights.
+### NB: You can use this eCommerce platform as long as you dont remove the footer copyrights.
 Using this project without copyright footer in production you will need to get commercial lisence.

 ### For License & Commercial Purposes Contact me on:-
 - +263 783 044 087 (Calls Or Whatsapp)